 - 4 class periods

-Maxwell Smart was born in Buczacz, Poland (now Ukraine), in 1930.
+Maxwell Smart was born in Prague, Czechoslovakia (now Czech Republic), in 1930.
 He survived the Holocaust by escaping deportation and hiding in a forest.
 He came to Canada in 1948 and lives in Montreal.

 The educational materials below can be used to create a lesson around Maxwell Smart’s survival story.